kwedwick/P1-Restaurant-Reviews/P1-requirements.md

 * (recommended: has no dependency on UI, data access, or any input/output considerations)

 #### user interface
-* ASP.NET Core MVC web application
+* ASP.NET Core MVC web application - done
-* separate request processing and presentation concerns with MVC pattern
+* separate request processing and presentation concerns with MVC pattern - done
-* strongly-typed views
+* strongly-typed views = done
-* minimize logic in views
+* minimize logic in views - done
-* use dependency injection
+* use dependency injection - done
 * customize the default styling to some extent
-* keep CodeNamesLikeThis out of the visible UI
+* keep CodeNamesLikeThis out of the visible UI - done
-* has only display- and input-related code
+* has only display- and input-related code - done

 #### data access
-* class library
+* class library - done
-* contains EF Core DbContext and entity classes
+* contains EF Core DbContext and entity classes - done
-* contains data access logic but no business logic
+* contains data access logic but no business logic - done
-* use repository pattern for separation of concerns
+* use repository pattern for separation of concerns - done

 #### test
 * at least 10 test methods
 * focus on unit testing business logic
-* data access tests (if present) should not impact the app's actual database
+* data access tests (if present) should not impact the app's actual database - done

 ## store web application requirements